What to Check First If Your Heater Isn’t Working

 Heater Leaving You Cold?
 We Can Help Keep You Toasty!

-Call the experts at Terry’s Air Conditioning and Heating at 281-495-7830 or send us a text at 281-536-4981 to get on our schedule for a service call in the West Houston, Richmond, Katy, and surrounding area.
+Call the experts at Terry’s Air Conditioning and Heating at 281-495-7830 or send us a text at 281-536-4981 to get on our schedule for an HVAC service call in the West Houston, Richmond, Katy, and surrounding area.
 We can inspect and maintain your heating system to eliminate surprise failures, which inevitably come at the worse time possible.
 Whether it’s a clogged vent, pilot light problem, or a faulty motor, we can get your furnace, heat pump, or electric heater up and running in a jiffy.
-Find out more about what customers have to say about us, and find out what a difference it makes to hire a family-owned company that wants to be your “Your Personal Indoor Comfort Concierge.”
+Find out more about what customers have to say about our heating repairs, and find out what a difference it makes to hire a family-owned company that wants to be your “Your Personal Indoor Comfort Concierge.”